kerodkibatu/ImagineWot/README.md

 2. **Model Architecture**: The Convolutional Autoencoder consists of an encoder that compresses the recipe data into a latent space representation and a decoder that reconstructs the recipe from this compressed form.
 The latent space captures the underlying patterns and variations in the data.

-3. **Training Process**: The model is trained by minimizing the reconstruction error between the original recipes and the generated ones.
-As the training progresses, the model learns to capture the essence of Ethiopian cuisine in its latent space.
+3. **Training Process**: The model is trained by minimizing the reconstruction error between the original food images and the generated ones.
+As the training progresses, the model learns to capture and assemble the essence of Ethiopian cuisine in a meaningful its latent representation.

 4. **Recipe Generation**: Once trained, the model can generate new recipes by sampling from the latent space.
 These generated recipes are unique, and diverse, yet rooted in the traditional Ethiopian culinary style.